voooodoo/credit-card/readme.md

-All fields are required, if a user keeps some field blank, those fields should be marked with errors Credit Card Number, CVV, Expiration Date, Email need to have respective validations Once the form is submitted, show a preloader for 2 seconds, after that show Success message Please don't use existing solutions on the internet.
+All fields are required, if a user keeps some field blank, those fields should be marked with errors Credit Card Number, CVV, Expiration Date, Email need to have respective validations Once the form is submitted, show a preloader for 2 seconds, after that show Success message

-The decision will be made based on: usability of the credit card form quality of the code completion of the task